crossid/accessbot/docs/dev/ids.md

 Decisions:

-- Agreed to avoid maintaining another _unique_name_ property as it's annoying to ask it from the user.
+- Agreed to avoid maintaining another _name_ property as it's annoying to ask it from the user.
 - Whenever possible maintain a convertion table between the unique name on the service and the workspace_id.
 - In cases convertion table is not possible, convert one char to another dynamically (collision-wise it's a bit risky)